rodtreweek/bash_one_liners/README.md

 # Bash One-liners

 ## List of bash one-liners
-* Get a list of failed ssh logins from `/var/log/auth.log`
+* Display a list of all IP addresses that tried and failed to log in to the SSH server alongside the number of failed attempts of each IP address:
 ```
 grep "Failed password" /var/log/auth.log | awk ‘{print $11}’ | uniq -c | sort -nr
 ```